wp-plugins/wp-media-library-categories/readme.txt

 = How can I filter on categories when inserting media into a post or page? = This feature is only available in the [premium version](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

+= By default the WordPress Media Library uses the same categories as throughout WordPress (such as posts & pages).
+How do I use separate categories for the WordPress Media Library? =
+Add this code to the file functions.php located in your theme or child-theme:
+`
+/**
+* separate media categories from post categories
+* use a custom category called 'category_media' for the categories in the media library */ add_filter( 'wpmediacategory_taxonomy', function(){ return 'category_media'; }, 1 ); //requires PHP 5.3 or newer
+`

 == Screenshots ==

 1. Filter by category in the media library